ziglang/zig/CONTRIBUTING.md

 The issue label
 [Contributor Friendly](https://github.com/ziglang/zig/issues?q=is%3Aissue+is%3Aopen+label%3A%22contributor+friendly%22)
-exists to help contributors find issues that are "limited in scope and/or knowledge of Zig internals."
+exists to help you find issues that are **limited in scope and/or knowledge of Zig internals.**

 ### Editing Source Code